 Despite suggestions that would not reunite for another set of concerts, Fleetwood Mac returned for a tour in 2013.
 With Christine McVie's return in early 2014, the entire classic lineup is back in action.
-The band will embark on an extensive tour during from late September to late December.
+The band is currently on an extensive tour, which is slated to run through the first quarter of 2015.

 Sorry!
 We couldn't find any events for Fleetwood Mac in Las Vegas.